Rodolfo Plaza

 Rodolfo "Ompong" Galido Plaza (born March 13, 1958) is a Filipino politician.
 A member of the Nationalist People's Coalition, he has been elected to three terms as a Member of the House of Representatives, representing the Lone District of Agusan del Sur, first in 2001 and most recently in 2007.

+Plaza was alleged to have used his pork barrel nine times in the pork barrel scam, according to affidavits submitted to the National Bureau of Investigation in July 2013.

 Personal life

 He is the son of former governors Democrito O. Plaza and Valentina G. Plaza and brother of former governor Adolph Edward Plaza and governor Maria Valentina Plaza.